aliyun/darabonba/doc/getting_started.md

 working on the Darabonba project
     check         syntax check for tea file
-    serve         start local server for browsing & debugging codegen       generate codes
+    codegen       generate codes
-    exec          execute the static main method of module info          get the info of a tea scope or pakcage clean         clean the libraries folder
+    clean         clean the libraries folder
     build         build ast file for tea file format        format the tea source file